-Now that we are nearly into our fourth financial year of a higher Superannuation Guarantee rate of 9.5%, you can expect some difficult conversations between employers and employees in coming months as some salaried employees discover that the Superannuation Guarantee (SG) increase of 0.25%, which took the SG rate to 9.5%, will not benefit those employees on fixed remuneration packages.
+Now that we into our fourth financial year of a higher Superannuation Guarantee rate of 9.5%, you can expect some difficult conversations between employers and employees as some salaried employees discover that the Superannuation Guarantee (SG) increase of 0.25%, which took the SG rate to 9.5%, will not benefit those employees on fixed remuneration packages.
 The SG rate of 9.5% has applied since the start of the 2014/2015 financial year, and remained at 9.5% for the 2015/2016 year, and remains at 9.5% for the 2016/2017 financial year, and for the 2017/2018 financial year.

 As occurred previously (when the SG rate increased from 9% to 9.25% from the start of the 2013/2014 year), I have heard that some employers (including some very large employers) are ignoring the spirit of the law behind the Superannuation Guarantee increase, and choosing to absorb the SG increase within existing salary packages, with the effect of reducing take home pay.

 I have received several emails (but not as many as I received relating to the previous four financial years) from both employees and employers asking for clarification about this issue, and I have some good news and some bad news.

 The good news is that the SG rate increased to 9.5% effective since July 2014, and the law requires an employer to pay the equivalent of 9.5% of an individual’s ordinary time earnings into a super fund under the Superannuation Guarantee (SG) laws.
 A person’s salary (for the purposes of SG) is generally ordinary hours of work although salary also includes over-award payments, and any shift loading and commissions, but not overtime.